StephenAlbrecht/LIDP-UI-Challenge/README.md

 # LIDP UI Challenge

 This project integrates Angular into Spring Boot using Gradle to serve a landing page demonstrating several Angular Material components.
-`lidp-ui` contains the Angular fronted and `lidp-api` contains the Spring Boot backend.
+`lidp-ui` contains the Angular frontend and `lidp-api` contains the Spring Boot backend.

 ## Required software